wagih-essam/wagih-essam/README.md

 - Seeking a position in a fast-paced challenging environment where I can sharpen my skills.

 -
-- How to reach me - Linkedin : wagie-essam
+- How to reach me - e-mail   : wageh_essam2010@yahoo.com
--                 - e-mail   : wageh_essam2010@yahoo
+-                 - Linkedin : wagih-essam